-Reprieve is working to save Sharif Mobley, an American citizen currently being held in the Political Security (PSO) prison in Sana’a, Yemen, from the death penalty and investigating his unlawful proxy detention.
+Reprieve is working to save Sharif Mobley, an American citizen currently held in unlawful secret detention in Yemen, and facing a potential death sentence.

 Sharif was born and raised in New Jersey and lived in the US until mid-2008, when he moved to Yemen with his wife and young daughter.
 However, in late 2009 the security situation in Yemen deteriorated; Sharif and his family decided that it was time to go home to the States.